IndoPref: A Multi-Domain Pairwise Preference Dataset for Indonesian: IndoPref

 \subsection{Annotations}

 To construct reliable preference data for fine-tuning, we implement a structured annotation workflow involving two independent groups of native Indonesian annotators.
 Each group evaluates the same set of prompts, each accompanied by five model-generated responses.
 Annotators assess each response based on two criteria: relevance and fluency.
 Relevance measures how well the response addresses the intent of the prompt, while fluency reflects the grammatical correctness, coherence, and naturalness of the language.
 Both criteria are rated on a 5-point Likert scale, allowing detailed differentiation among outputs.
 In addition to these ratings, annotators select one response per prompt that they considered the most preferable overall.
+Summarized statistics about the relevance and fluency scores for each LLM's responses rated by human annotators can be found in Table~\ref{tab:human-scores}.

-The annotation is designed to ensure consistency and minimize cognitive load, with responses shown in randomized order and anonymized.
-Annotators follow clear instructions with rating examples to maintain uniform judgments.
-Inter-annotator agreement, measured using Krippendorff’s alpha, yields high scores of 0.965 for relevance and 0.862 for fluency, indicating strong consistency between the two annotator groups and affirming the dataset’s reliability.
+The annotation process is designed to ensure consistency and minimize cognitive load, with responses presented in randomized order and anonymized.
+Annotators follow clear guidelines with illustrative rating examples to maintain uniform judgments.
+Inter-annotator agreement, measured using Krippendorff’s $\alpha$, shows high reliability with 0.965 for relevance and 0.862 for fluency, demonstrating strong consistency across annotator groups.
+The overall Krippendorff’s $\alpha$ for human pairwise rankings across annotators is 0.891, further confirming the robustness of the dataset.
 The final step involves converting the annotations into a pairwise preference format suitable for evaluating LLMs' generations as LLM-as-a-judge.
 Through careful annotation, rigorous validation, and structured formatting, the $\datasetname$ dataset provides a strong foundation for training and evaluating preference-aligned language models in Indonesian.